dfkaye/dfkaye-blog/content/posts/switching-to-hugo-reasons-resources-and-more.md

 ## Lists

 I maintain a github repository which is nothing more than a list of [interesting links for web developers](https://github.com/dfkaye/dev-links).
-That one has been growing for over 5 years and I felt it was time to cut over to a an active list in a static site I could run a link checker on... *et cetera.*
+That one has been growing for over 5 years and I felt it was time to cut over to an active list in a static site I could run a link checker on... *et cetera.*

 ## Demos